 Department specific support

-You will join a vibrant postgraduate community within the School of Geography and a supervisory team will oversee your progress.
+You will join a vibrant postgraduate community within the School of Geography and an advisory team will oversee your progress.

 Postgraduate students are integrated into the research community of the school through participation in research seminars given by visiting speakers, and research workshops given by members of the school including postgraduate research students.
 There is an active postgraduate research group in each of the school's four key research areas.